Introduction

 duration < 500ms

-Chain requests into test suites with .naplist files.
-Add F# scripts for advanced orchestration.
-Output JUnit XML for your CI pipeline.
+Chain requests into test suites with .naplist files (spec: naplist-file).
+Add F# or C# scripts for advanced orchestration (spec: script-fsx, script-csx).
+Output JUnit XML for your CI pipeline (spec: output-junit).

 Why is the CLI the primary interface?